• Home

 Keep it simple and focused.
 Use distinct colors or patterns for each part.
 Make sure labels are clear and the data is accurate.
 A clean, simple design makes it easier to understand.

 It might be too cluttered.
 Too many segments can make it hard to see what’s going on.
-Simplify your data or break it into multiple charts if needed.
+Simplify your data or break it into multiple diagrams if needed.
 Clear labels and distinct colors also help.

 It works best for comparing parts of a whole across categories.
 It’s not ideal for showing trends over time or very complex data sets.
-Choose the right chart for your data to ensure clarity.
+Choose the right diagram for your data to ensure clarity.

 Look at the length of each part within the bars.
 Longer parts represent larger values.
 Compare the same parts across different bars to see variations.